MohitMotiani99/php-sql-login/README.md

 Points to Note:-
-1.Db 6470 needs to be present beforehand\n
+1.Db 6470 needs to be present beforehand

 2.Table 6470exerciseusers schema should be present before hand

 to run: